PDP flays INEC for banning smart phones in polling units - Vanguard News

-YENAGOA- THE People’s Democratic Party (PDP) Tuesday condemned in strong terms the decision of the Independent National Electoral Commission, INEC, to ban the use of smart phones in polling units, accusing the commission of a surreptitious move to prevent the global community from knowing its plan to rig the 2019 general elections.
+The People’s Democratic Party, PDP, has condemned in strong terms the decision of the Independent National Electoral Commission, INEC, to ban the use of smart phones in polling units.

+The National Chairman of the PDP, Prince Uche Secondus, claimed INEC placed the ban on the smart phones to pave way for the rigging of the 2019 election.

-The Special Adviser to the Governor of Bayelsa State on Media Relations, Mr. FIdelis Soriwei, quoted Secondus as having made the comment during a meeting with stakeholders from Bayelsa East Senatorial District in Yenagoa.
+The Special Adviser to the Governor of Bayelsa State on Media Relations, Mr. FIdelis Soriwei, quoted Secondus as having made the comment during a meeting with stakeholders from Bayelsa East Senatorial District in Yenagoa on Tuesday.

-Secondus said it was quite puzzling that the commission would attempt to prevent the use of smart phone, which he described as the easiest means of communication in the society, during elections.
+According to him, Secondus said that it was quite puzzling that the commission would attempt to prevent the use of smart phones, which he described as the easiest means of communication in the society, during elections.

 The PDP Chairman also restated his opposition of President Muhammadu Buhari’s refusal to sign the amended Electoral Act in a bid to avoid the use of card readers.